lebao3105/Commands-collection/README.md

 * cat                 : Write file content
 * cd                  : "Change" to a folder (not working now due to...)
 * cls                 : Clear the screen
-* date                : Show and change (may not be true) the time & date (currently in working progress)
+* date                : Show and the time & date (currently in working progress, bug found!)
-* echo                : Just print text to screen.
+* echo                : Just print text to screen
 * getvar              : Print variable (PATH, HOME, etc...)
 * help                : Show the description of all commands hare, like this file :)
+* insert              : Insert texts to file (like printf, working on progress)
 * mkdir               : Create a directory
 * move                : Move a file / folder (?).
 * printf              : Write something to file (work but not so good)